-Being one of the few bands named after their manager, The Fratellis shot to fame during late 2006, and mainly 2007 when they had three successful singles from their debut album Costello Music.
+Being one of the few bands named after their manager, The Fratellis shot to fame during late 2006, and mainly 2007 when they released their debut album ‘Costello Music’.

-The Scott’s quickly gained recognition as one of the new hot acts of 2006 and 2007, even bagging a Brit Award for Best British Breakthrough Act in 2007.
+The Scotts quickly gained recognition as one of the new hot acts of 2006 and 2007, even bagging a Brit Award for ‘Best British Breakthrough Act’ in 2007.

-The Fratellis and next generation of British bands
+The Fratellis and other post-millennium British bands

-I’m mainly thinking of bands such as Coldplay, Travis and Keene who all used bigger productions, more strings, acoustic guitars and pianos.
+These acts were more bluesy and much louder than early 2000 British acts who had a more polished sound.
+I’m mainly thinking of bands such as Coldplay, Travis and Keene who all used bigger productions, more strings, acoustic guitars and piano arrangements.